tozd/go-errors/README.md

 - Support for base errors (e.g., `errors.Base` and `errors.WrapWith`)
   instead of just operating on error messages.

-## It looks like `Wrap` should be named `Cause` or `WithCause`.
-Why it is not?

-For legacy reasons because this package builds on shoulders of `github.com/pkg/errors`.
-Every modification to errors made through this package is done through wrapping so that original error is always available. `Wrap` wraps the error to records the cause.
-`Cause` exist as a helper to return the recorded cause.

 ## How should this package be used?

 Patterns for errors in Go have evolved through time, with Go 1.13 introducing error wrapping